HenryLok0/IT114115-FYP-EaseParkHK/README.md

 [![Code Size](https://img.shields.io/github/languages/code-size/HenryLok0/IT114115-FYP-EaseParkHK?style=flat-square&logo=github)](https://github.com/HenryLok0/IT114115-FYP-EaseParkHK)

-**EaseParkHK** is a Flask-based car park vacancy system providing real-time parking availability for car parks across Hong Kong districts.
-It offers an intuitive interface to help users find available parking, view traffic information, check road conditions, and interact with an AI assistant for parking queries.

-**Academic Context**
-This project is developed as part of the Final Year Project for the [Higher Diploma in Cloud and Data Centre Administration](https://www.vtc.edu.hk/admission/en/programme/it114115-higher-diploma-in-cloud-and-data-centre-administration/) at the Hong Kong Institute of Vocational Education (IVE).
+**EaseParkHK** is a Flask-based car park vacancy system providing real-time parking availability for Hong Kong districts.
+This project was developed as part of the Final Year Project for the [Higher Diploma in Cloud and Data Centre Administration](https://www.vtc.edu.hk/admission/en/programme/it114115-higher-diploma-in-cloud-and-data-centre-administration/) at the Hong Kong Institute of Vocational Education (IVE).

 ## Features